Writer/Surfer

 How We Tested The Best Ski and Snowboard Helmets

 As a general rule, products designed for safety provide a bit of a quandary for testing.
-What we mean by that is helmet makers can tell you all about how their technology is superior for safety than another company’s.
-They can even put those products through lab tests.
-But, the only actual way to get a sense of whether or not a helmet is safer than another is to see how they hold up in identical real world scenarios and that just isn’t possible.
+What we mean by that is helmet makers can tell you all about how their technology is superior for safety than another company’s, or make use of well-reputed technologies such as Mips or Koyroyd in their constructions.
+But, the only actual way to get a sense of whether or not a helmet is safer than another is to see how they hold up in identical scenarios and that just isn’t possible without access to a controlled lab setting.
 For this review, it’s beyond our scope to make recommendations based on safety.
 All we can do is point to the claims of the product makers, independent studies, and voluntary safety standards.
+If you want to learn more about lab testing of helmets, check out Virginia Tech’s Snowsport Helmet Ratings Guide.

-For other features that make a good helmet, though, like fit, style, warmth, and other factors, our lead tester for this review, Dylan Heyden, tested helmets in different conditions and locales, from warm sunny days at SoCal mountains with an entirely manmade snowpack to extended periods in the Eastern Sierra with temps in the single digits.
-Additional testing was done by Steve Andrews and Lindsay Gough in the Coast Mountains of British Columbia, home to the legendary Whistler Blackcomb.
+For this review, we focus on the other features that make a good helmet, such as fit, style, warmth, and extra features.
+Our lead tester for this review is Dylan Heyden, who has spent the past two winters testing helmets in different conditions and locales, from warm sunny days at SoCal mountains with an entirely manmade snowpack to extended periods in the Eastern Sierra with temps in the single digits.
+Additional testing for this review, and a skier-specific perspective has been provided by Senior Gear Editor Will Sileo.

 Editor’s Note: For more in-depth reviews of the top ski and snowboard gear in the industry, check out our guides to: The Best Ski Jackets, The Best Ski Bibs, The Best Snowboard JacketsThe Best Snowboard Pants, The Best Snowboard Goggles, The Best Snowboard Mittens, The Best Snowboard Boots, and The Best Snowboard Bags